lubeda/EsphoMaTrix/README.md

 The other d.i.y. solutions have their pros and cons.
 I tried both and used AwTrix for a long time.
 But the cons are so big (after my opinion) that i started an esphome.io variant.
 Targeted to an optimized homeassistant integration.
 The main reason, for me is the homeassistant integration!

 There is a little hype around the **Ulanzi TC001** for streamer.
 This hardware can be used with **EspHoMaTriX** (with some limitations).
 You can connect the device and flash it via USB-C as starting Point you can use the ``UlanziTC001.yaml``.
 Yet the LDR and battery sensor are not perfectly supported.
+For another use of the hardware as see [PixelIT_Ulanzi](https://github.com/aptonline/PixelIt_Ulanzi).

 See this german tutorial video with all informations on setting up your display [RGB-LED Status Display für Home Assistant mit ESPHome | ESPHoMaTrix](https://www.youtube.com/watch?v=DTd9vAhet9A)